Jason H. Harms, M.D.

 - West Virginia University 2019-2020, Orthopaedic Spine Fellowship, Morgantown, West Virginia

-Jason H. Harms, M.D. is a fellowship-trained, orthopedic spine specialist.
+Jason H. Harms, M.D. is a fellowship-trained, orthopedic spine surgery.
 Dr. Harms is a graduate of the Medical College of Georgia at Augusta University, where he received his medical degree, and completed dual undergraduate degrees in Neuroscience & Behavioral Biology and Political Science, at Emory University, in Atlanta, GA.

 Dr. Harms completed his residency in Orthopaedic Surgery at the Augusta Univeristy Department of Orthopaedic Surgery.He completed his Spine Surgery Fellowship at West Virginia University as one of the AOSpine North America Fellows, focusing on complex cervical and lumbar deformity correction, as well as all other aspects of spine surgery.